 Assets placed at the employee’s disposal

 Enter the annual value of the use of the asset (or the rent or hire charge if this was greater).

-Read paragraph 6.7 of the 480 expenses and benefits guide and paragraph 13 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide for further information.
+Read paragraph 6.7 of the 480 expenses and benefits guide and paragraph 13 in part 3 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide for further information.

 Some employer provided assets (whether on premises occupied by the employer or elsewhere) are exempt from the charge where the private use of the asset is not significant in the context of its use by the employee in performing their duties.
 Certain types of benefits such as the use of vehicles (including boats and aeroplanes) are excluded from the exemption.

 Read chapter 5 of the 480 expenses and benefits guide for further information.

 Equipment provided to employees with a disability

 There is no taxable benefit if an employer provides equipment (for example, a wheelchair or hearing aid) to an employee with a disability to enable the employee to take up or retain work, and where the employee also uses the equipment for significant private use.